 And she was right.
-Whenever we invest energy into a specific task or goal, we usually see some kind of shift.
+Whenever we invest energy in a specific task or goal, we usually see a shift.
 (Shift happens, as they say.)

-And if we’re willing to go to all the trouble of making a change in the first place – which is no small feat, by the way, since most of us avoid change at all cost – we might as well assess the outcome to see if it was worth it.
+And if we’re willing to go to all the trouble of making a change in the first place – which is no small feat, by the way, as most of us avoid change at all cost – we might as well take the extra step and assess the outcome to see if it was worth it.

-Whether you’re putting energy into a giant corporate strategy, or a personal health goal, monitoring our progress helps us see the bigger picture more clearly.
+Whether you’re putting energy into a giant corporate strategy, or a personal health goal, monitoring your progress helps you see the bigger picture more clearly.

-As my self-care practice for the day, I analyzed my progress toward my goals over the past month.
-Comparing this month’s data to last month’s data, and then comparing that to where I hoped I’d be at this time, helped me figure out where to make adjustments.
+For my self-care practice yesterday, I analyzed the progress I’ve made toward my goals over the past month.
+By comparing this month’s data to last month’s data, and then comparing that to where I hoped I’d be by this time, it helped me understand where to make adjustments.

-The truth is, our goals are just words unless we make a decision to act on them.
-And unless we’re also willing to check in with them on a regular basis, we’ll never know if our efforts are paying off.
-(Or, in some cases, we’ll never have an opportunity to confront ourselves about the fact that we’ve done nothing to advance our goals at all.)
+The truth is, our goals are just words unless we act on them.
+And unless we’re also willing to check in on them regularly, we’ll never know if our efforts are paying off.

-We have a tendency to see our goals as successes or failures rather than seeing them as a teaching tool, or an experiment.
-It’s clear that there’s a connection between our level of excitement about our goals and the likelihood that we’ll actually achieve them.
+It’s clear that there’s a connection between our level of excitement about our goals and the likelihood that we’ll achieve them.
 I’ve noticed this with many of my coaching clients over the years.
 When a goal sparks excitement and drive within us, we feel unstoppable – and most of the time we are.
 But when we feel indifferent about a goal, or perhaps even dread the thought of getting started on it, it’s a safe bet that we’ll put zero effort into it.

-That’s why we must learn to pay attention to the emotions that are tied to our goals.
+That’s why we it’s important to pay attention to the emotions that are tied to our goals.
 Most of the time, a simple revision is all it takes to shift our mindset.

 The key is to create goals that are positive.
 For example, crafting a goal that moves you toward something you want rather than away from something you don’t want is critical.
 Avoidance goals–those things we hope to avoid or stop doing – invoke feelings of negativity.
-It forces us to grieve the loss of something that is familiar, or that we may even enjoy.
-Positive goals, on the other hand, paint a picture of something better that we are trying to create for ourselves.
+It forces us to grieve the loss of something that is familiar to us, or that we may even enjoy.
+Positive goals, on the other hand, paint a picture of something better that we want to invite into our lives or that we’re trying to create for ourselves.

 How are you tracking toward your goals?